konveyor/move2kube-website/docs/tutorials/custom-cluster-selector.md

 ## Steps

 1. Let's first collect the data about your Kubernetes cluster using `move2kube collect`.
 Here we will limit the collect to only cluster information using the `-a k8s` annotation flag.
 Please note: Before running the below command, log in to your target cluster.
+To check whether you are logged in to the target cluster run `kubectl get pods`.

     ```console
     $ move2kube collect -a k8s